There are tons of different apps for freelancers out there, so it can be hard to separate the good ones from the bad ones.

 Best Communication Apps

-One of the essential parts of having a freelance business is staying on top of client communications.
+Staying on top of client communications is one of the essential parts of having a freelance business.
 Every freelancer has their own opinion on how to best keep in touch with clients, but these are some of the best apps out there for client communication.

 First up: Voxer.
-This app isn’t well known but has recently started to make a comeback in the online business community, making it one of the best apps for freelance jobs.
+This app isn’t well known but has recently started to make waves in the online business community, making it one of the best apps for freelance jobs.

-While the company opened in 2007, I hadn’t even heard of Voxer until last year.
+While the company opened in 2007, I hadn’t even heard of Voxer until a few years ago.

 Think of it as kind of like a walkie talkie.
 You can send voice messages and type messages out, making it easy to stay on top of client communication.